axo-lotl/SchoolDiseaseSimulation/README.txt

-This code was written for the second Ph 011 hurdle of 2015-16.
+Code written in 2015-16 for a disease simulation exercise.

 STUDENT is just an abstract base class.
 PSTUDENT, VSTUDENT, and HSTUDENT (which represent students that simulate pertussis, varicella, and hepatitis b, respectively), extend from this base class.